What are the average childcare costs in the UK in 2024?

 What are the average childcare costs in the UK?

-The latest Childcare Survey from Coram Family and Childcare shows that the cost of full-time childcare for children under two has risen by 5.9% over the past year, from £285.31 in 2023, to £302.10 in 2024, making the cost unmanageable for many families.
+The latest Childcare Survey from Coram Family and Childcare shows that the cost of full-time childcare for children under two has risen by 5.9% over the past year, from £285.31 per week in 2023, to £302.10 in 2024, making the cost unmanageable for many families.
 The availability of childcare places has also dropped.

 Ultimately, the average childcare costs in the UK depend on the type of childcare you choose.
 Here we compare the average costs of the most popular childcare options - nursery and childminders.
 These costs are based on childcare for 48 weeks per year.